 Buying an investment property can really pay off in the long run.
-That home could serve as a source of ongoing rental income, and there may come a point when you can sell it for more than you paid for it.
+That home could serve as a source of ongoing rental income, and there may come the point when you can sell it for more than you paid for it.

 Of the various types of income properties, a log cabin might top your list.
 Log cabins are generally located in remote, wooded locations, and many vacationers like the rustic feel of staying in one.
 But before you invest in a log cabin, be sure to keep these five things in mind.